Gentle euthanasia advice for pet owners

-The unlikelihood that we will outlive our animals is a small price to pay for their companionship.
-The caring doctors and staff at the San Marco Animal Hospital will guide you through end of life care, including euthanasia when appropriate.
-Clients can count on compassionate counsel and care from our staff regarding any of your pet’s needs.
+Our caring doctors and staff at San Marco Animal Hospital will guide you through end-of-life care, including euthanasia when appropriate.
+You can count on compassionate care and advice from our staff regarding any of your pet’s needs.

 End of life care